 - power strips

-- small refrigerator (two amps or less)
+- small refrigerator (dorm size)

 - Don't want to purchase a mini-fridge?